phpro/api-problem/README.md

         return [
             'type' => 'about:blank',
             'status' => '99',
-            'title' => 'Got 99 problems but a glitch aint one!'
+            'title' => 'Got 99 problems but a glitch aint one!', ];
-        ];
     }